alikins/Alikins-rack-plugins/README.md

 ##### Using the text fields

-Values can be type into the text fields directly.
+Values can be typed into the text fields directly.

-There are also keyboard shortcuts available for changing the value.
+Left and Right arrow keys move the text cursor as normal when editing text.

+To select all text to replace, use Ctrl/Command + 'a', or doubleclick on the field.

+Up and Down arrow keys change the value as follows:

 | Key or mouse         | Modifier     | Action                             |